kateszxc/kateszxc/README.md

 - 👋 Hi, I’m @kateszxc
 - 👀 I’m interested in front-end web development, guitars, books and dog.
 - 🌱 I’m currently learning css and javascript; spanish and advanced english grammar; theories for guitar and piano.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 If you want to talk with me, send me a DM on twitter @kncleszxc

 <!---
 kateszxc/kateszxc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.